-- The current lock system at IJmuiden port comprises of 4 sealocks that protect North Sea Canal's water levels.
+The new sealock system improves Port Amsterdam's accessibility and significantly stimulates the local economy by allowing shipping traffic with larger vessels and independently of tidal levels.
+The old lock system at Port IJmuiden comprised of 4 sealocks protecting North Sea Canal's water levels.
 North Lock is the largest (length 400 m, width 50 m, depth 15 m) and allows passing of vessels with max draft 14 m (46 ft).
 The remaining 3 sealocks are smaller.

-IJmuiden Heliport is a small helipad in the IJmuiden harbour.
-The facility is used exclusively for maritime assistance (piloting services).
+IJmuiden Heliport is a small helipad in IJmuiden Harbour used exclusively for maritime assistance (piloting services).

-Next YouTube video (official release by Haven Amsterdam) shows the sealock project's main highlights.
+Next YouTube video shows the sealock project's main highlights.